Education & Career Resources for Veterans Interested in Criminal Justice

 Online vs. On-Campus Criminal Justice Programs

-Higher education learning formats are usually divided into three categories: online, on-campus, or hybrid.
+Higher education learning formats are usually divided into three categories: online, on-campus or hybrid, which is a combination of the first two.
 Both online and on-campus criminal justice programs have their advantages, as well as notable differences.
-Use the table below as a guideline for determining which format is best for your needs.
+Use the table below as a guideline for determining which format is best for the given needs.

 Students always know when their criminal justice classes will be held, making scheduling of other activities easier.